 $17.98 - VINYL - Standard weight green vinyl LP.

-The Reverberation Appreciation Society is proud to announce the release of the third LP from Christian Bland & The Revelators, entitled The Unseen Green Obscene, out Sept 22 (UK) / 23 (US) on vinyl, CD, digital download and a cassette co-release with Burger Records.
+The Reverberation Appreciation Society is proud to announce the release of the third LP from Christian Bland & The Revelators, entitled The Unseen Green Obscene, out Sept 22 (UK) / 23 (US) on vinyl, CD and digital download.

 “Colors are light’s suffering and joy.” – Johann Wolfgang von Goethe

 “He would say that a sound was a color to him”- Rosemary Breen, describing her brother, Syd Barrett